New Mexico Arts Commission

 - Responsible for approval or rejection of applications for designation of Arts and Cultural Districts.

 The Arts Commission holds quarterly meetings, usually in January, February, May/June, and November.
 A Planning and Budget Committee meeting is held in May to review grant funding.
 Meetings are open to the public.
 Meeting dates, times, and locations are posted on the Arts Commission meeting calendar.
-The meeting agenda for February 26, 2014 can be found here: AGENDA.
+The Planning and Budget Subcommittee meeting agenda for May 1, 2014 can be found here: AGENDA.